Texas Health and Human Services Commission

 A—1941.1 Meeting the Work Requirement Through Self-Employment

-To meet the work requirement via self-employment, an individual must anticipate working an average of at least 20 hours per week over the certification period.
-If the gross self-employment earnings do not equal at least 20 hours per week multiplied by the federal minimum wage, the individual must verify that working at least an average of 20 hours a week using the same verification procedures used for Employment and Training (E&T) exemptions.
+To meet the work requirement via self-employment, an individual must anticipate working an average of at least an average of 20 hours per week over the certification period.
+If the gross self-employment earnings do not equal at least an average of 20 hours per week multiplied by the federal minimum wage, the individual must verify that they are working at least an average of 20 hours a week using the same verification procedures used for Employment and Training (E&T) exemptions.

 A—1941.2 Meeting the Work Requirement Through a Work Program